slowpoke111/slowpoke111/README.md

 ##
 Random quote of the hour
 > “The problem with software is that it’s like fixing a car with duct tape – one part breaks, and you just hope everything else holds up.” — Unknown

-##
-Random quote of the hour
-> "The more intuitive the software is, the more likely users will still find a way to break it." — Don Norman

-## Random quote of the hour
-> “Software is 90% complete and 90% incomplete at the same time.” — Unknown